 Manuscripts & Pictorial, Collections of the Alexander Turnbull Library (external link), Reference PAColl-6408-01

 Today, almost every possible use of digital content available on the internet involves making a copy, potentially triggering copyright infringement.
 At the same time, abundant sources of cultural creativity have become readily accessible along with the digital tools to create new works.
 Users now often have choices, which may mean bypassing one source of content for another that is easier to use.
+This means that, if you try to forbid copying, users may well either stop using your site or just take your content anyway.
 As a digital content owner, you may need to balance three things:

-Providing some or all of your digital content to users for remix has a variety of benefits.
+Providing some or all of your digital content freely to users specifically so they can make it into something new has a variety of benefits.
 One of the greatest benefits is to change the way users view your content.
 Where there are clear permissions, it becomes much easier for users to appropriately choose to use one form of content for remix over another.
 You will be encouraging reciprocity by giving permission in return for requesting respect for the content creators.
-Encouraging these choices is a positive development for the internet, as it promotes community-based norms rather than relying on legal threats or artificial barriers.
+Encouraging these choices is a positive development, as it promotes community-based norms rather than relying on legal threats or artificial barriers.

 Remix at its best is a profound way of teaching creators young and old the value of their heritage, allowing them to reforge it in a way relevant to them.
-Cultural expression is maintained through use and re-use of the knowledge and traditions of the past.
 Forgotten histories can be brought back to life, and past creative insights can be applied in new ways.
 One thing you may need to be prepared for is to be surprised (or even a little shocked) at what people come up with.